redux-observable/redux-observable/docs/recipes/AddingNewEpicsAsynchronously.md

 import { BehaviorSubject } from 'rxjs';
 import { combineEpics } from 'redux-observable';

+// In case your dynamic epics might register before adding the rootEpic to the middleware, aka before the initial subscribe,
-const epic$ = new BehaviorSubject(combineEpics(epic1, epic2));
+// you might want to use ReplaySubject instead, otherwise epic1 and epic2 will not register const epic$ = new BehaviorSubject(combineEpics(epic1, epic2));
 const rootEpic = (action$, state$) => epic$.pipe(
   mergeMap(epic => epic(action$, state$))